- 72% of Local SEOs use Citations as a way of building links

 Links are hugely important in search engine marketing, both in terms of local SEO, and Organic.
-Authoritative links therefore, are in high demand for SEOs, local businesses & big businesses alike.
+Authoritative links therefore, are in high demand for SEOs, local businesses and big businesses alike.

 That hasn’t changed for years, and it’s unlikely to anytime soon.
 What does change is the way in which we try to get links, whether that’s building them, earning them, requesting them, or even buying them.
 So how do local SEOs build links in 2016?

 We recently polled 388 BrightLocal users to find out which link building tactics are most commonly used.
 As a Local SEO tools provider with a local citation service, our respondents are generally local search practitioners, and we can, therefore, expect the results to reflect that.

 The first question we asked was about which tactics are most commonly used.
 We also conducted a similar poll in 2015, and have therefore shown the year on year comparisons where possible: